 Kamado Joe Ceramic Grill

-It also sports a thick ceramic shell with a glazed exterior finish.
+It also has a thick ceramic shell with a glazed exterior finish.
 This gives it durability and easy cleaning along with the ultimate in temperature retention.

-A hinged lid with an extra heavy duty spring makes opening and closing the Kamado Joe Classic II cooker a breeze.
+A hinged lid with an extra heavy-duty spring makes opening and closing the Kamado Joe cooker a breeze.